SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             --maintenance-policy TERMINATE
         ```

-    2. Next login into your newly created VM.
+    2. Next log into your newly created VM.
 You can either open an `ssh` terminal in the cloud console or run the
-        following command
+        following command:

         ```bash
         gcloud compute ssh <instance-name>